minjo1234/TIL/3.Resource/VPC/Concept.md

 IP(Internet Protocol)

-Public Figure IP : Connectable from one terminal Editorial IP :
+Public Figure IP : Connectable from one terminal to another Editorial IP :